 This website contains a checklist of the described species of millipedes native to Australia.
-It is a resource for taxonomists, not an identification guide, although specialists will find the gonopod gallery useful.
+It is a resource for taxonomists, not an identification guide.

 Millipedes of Australia contains genus pages and species pages.
 Both kinds of pages have synonymies, and the species pages have distribution overviews and details of type specimens.

 The synonymy style used in Millipedes of Australia is a little unusual.
 Under each genus and species name I have tried to list and annotate all relevant taxonomic publications, even those which contain only an uncommented mention of the name.
 Please do not copy any synonymy entry into a new publication before checking the work cited.
 Copying will only repeat any unintended errors I have made, and may result in a longer synonymy than many taxonomists (and many journal editors) will find acceptable.

 I have also included on this website a list of millipedes known to be introduced to Australia, again without an identification guide.

 If you notice an error or omission in Millipedes of Australia, please email me about it.
 I would be especially grateful for notice from taxonomists of any new publications relevant to the Australian millipede fauna.

 Penguin, Tasmania, Australia